Fmahlow/illustrating_br_books/README.md

    - **Base Image Generation**: Uses the base model to create initial images.
    - **Image Refinement**: Utilizes the refiner model to enhance image quality.

-   Modify the `lista_de_prompts` variable if you wish to use different prompts.
+   Modify the `list_prompts` variable if you wish to use different prompts.

 3. **Run the Script**

    Execute the script to generate images.
-The images will be saved in the specified output directory (`imgs_geradas_sertoes/`), as an example.
+The images will be saved in the specified output directory (`gen_imgs/`).

    ```bash
    python gen_images.py